Data-driven prediction and origin identification of epidemics in population networks: SIR model

 Namely, at a particular time $t$, $S(t)$ susceptibles and $I(t)$ infectives come into contact at a rate $\beta$, yielding $\beta IS$ transitions from susceptible to infective (implicitly assuming that contact with an infective immediately infects a susceptible -- if this assumption is not desired, the chance of disease transfer can be incorporated in $\beta$).
 Meanwhile, $I(t)$ infectives are removed at a rate $\gamma$, yielding $\gamma I$ transitions from infective to removed.

-\subsection{Epidemic Model on Graphs}
+\subsubsection{Epidemic model on graphs}

-The SIR model is easily generalized to a directed graph with $N$ vertices.
-Namely, let each node be a distinct population whose dynamics evolve according to (\ref{eq:SIR}); the directed edges are a convenient framework to dictate transfer between populations.
+The SIR model is readily generalized to a directed graph with $N$ vertices, a mathematical construct which can be thought of as modeling a collection of $N$ distinct communities.
+Namely, let each node (community) be a distinct population whose dynamics evolve according to Eq. \ref{eq:SIR}; the directed edges (connections between communities) are a convenient framework to dictate transfer between populations.
 Since each population itself has three groups (susceptible, infective, removed), three quantities are needed to describe movement.
-Here, we use $\lambda_{i,j}$, $\eta_{i,j}$, and $g_{i,j}$ to describe the rate of movement from node $i$ to node $j$ on the susceptible, infective, and removed groups, respectively; identifying each transition rate as the weight of edge connecting $i$ to $j$, these rates are naturally written as weighted adjacency matrices, here denoted $\Lambda$, $H$, and $G$.
+Here, we use $\lambda_{i,j}$, $\eta_{i,j}$, and $g_{i,j}$ to describe the rate of movement from node $i$ to node $j$ on the susceptible, infective, and removed groups, respectively; identifying each transition rate as the weight of the edge connecting $i$ to $j$, these rates are naturally written as weighted adjacency matrices, here denoted $\Lambda$, $H$, and $G$.
 The SIR model on a network, now a system of $N$ models corresponding to each population $i$, can then be written as

 or more succinctly in matrix form: